 From my experience, creating and selling your own products has a very high potential for income, and with the right approach it’s also something that can produce income relatively quickly.

 Creating the products, of course, will take time, but once it is created you can start to make money right away.
-In some cases, people have been able to make a significant amount of money rather quickly even with no existing audience (see this story of Nathan Barry).
+In some cases, people have been able to make a significant amount of money rather quickly even with no existing audience.
 Getting influential affiliates to promote your product is also a great way to start to make money without a long wait to build your audience.

 If you’re looking to build a significant income over a period of time but you don’t need a large amount of income right now, you may want to focus on building a blog with a great reputation for high-quality content and start building a mailing list.
 As your reputation and your reach increase you can introduce a members-only area for exclusive content.